Asymptotic limits of the axisymmetric solution of the Brinkman equation for a point force near a no-slip wall: Hydrodynamic fields

 A complete solution of the flow problem in the presence of a no-slip wall will also require the Green's function for a force acting parallel to the wall, in which case the height dependence will be $\sim h$.
 Although the absence of axial symmetry makes the problem more complex, we hope that the solution method developed here can be generalized to parallel forces as well.

 Another open question is whether the same problem can be solved in a 2D Brinkman fluid, which can also be used as an approximation for the Hele-Shaw flow in a thin channel.

+Out results can be used to model hydrodynamic interactions in porous environments where particles or microorganisms move near boundaries.
+A force-free swimmer can, for example, be modeled by placing two oppositely directed point forces asymmetrically relative to the swimmer body~\cite{daddi2018dynamics, menzel16, hosaka2023hydrodynamics}.
+In biological contexts near boundaries, such as microorganism motion in gels or tissues, these solutions describe long-range hydrodynamic disturbances.
+Moreover, they serve as fundamental building blocks for modeling suspensions near walls or active matter in confined or partially permeable environments.

 Although we introduced the Brinkman equation for porous media, our solution remains valid for unsteady flows in the presence of inertia, where we use $\alpha^2= - i \omega /\nu$ with the angular frequency $\omega$ and the kinematic viscosity $\nu=\eta/\rho$~\cite{kim13}.
-The solution can then be applied for any oscillatory assembly of forces in the proximity of a no-slip boundary.
-For example, it has been shown that for sufficiently far distances, inertial effects become relevant in the flows driven by a beating cilium~\cite{Wei.Tam2019,Wei.Tam2021}.
-A straightforward extension of our solution could also apply to source singularities near a wall, such as an oscillating air bubble in the linear regime.
+For instance, the solution can then be applied for any oscillatory assembly of forces in the proximity of a no-slip boundary.
+For example, it has been shown that for sufficiently far distances, inertial effects become relevant in the flows driven by a beating cilium \cite{Wei.Tam2019,Wei.Tam2021}.
+A straightforward extension of our solution could also apply to source singularities near a wall, such as an oscillating gas bubble in the linear regime, or more complex multipole singularities.